All About the Flu and How to Prevent It

 A flu shot won't keep everyone healthy.
 But, getting the flu shot every year can mean that if you do get the flu, you might have only a mild case.

-The Centers for Disease Control and Prevention (CDC), part of the Federal Government, says that people age 50 and older should get a flu shot every year.
+The Centers for Disease Control and Prevention (CDC), part of the federal government, says that people age 50 and older should get a flu shot every year.
 Anyone who lives with or takes care of people age 50 and older should also have a flu shot every year.

 Most people get the flu between December and March.
 That's why that time is called the flu season.
 The timeframe can vary each year.
-It takes at least 2 weeks for your shot to start working, so try to get your flu shot by the end of October.
+It takes at least two weeks for your shot to start working, so try to get your flu shot by the end of October.
 Don't worry if you can't get your flu shot before the flu season starts.
 The shot can help keep you healthy no matter when you get it.

 You can get a flu shot at your doctor's office or from your local health department.
 Sometimes grocery or drug stores offer flu shots.
 The vaccine is the same wherever you receive it.
 Use the vaccine finder to find a vaccine in your area.

 Why do you need a flu shot every year?